frank26080115/Bones-3D-Printer/ordered_lessons/lesson14.md

  * MatterHackers: [3D Printer Troubleshooting Guide](https://www.matterhackers.com/articles/3d-printer-troubleshooting-guide)
  * Prusa3D: [3D Print Quality Troubleshooting Guide](https://www.prusa3d.com/print-quality-troubleshooting/)
  * All3DP: [Problem Solved - Troubleshooting Guide to Common 3D Printing Problems](https://all3dp.com/1/common-3d-printing-problems-troubleshooting-3d-printer-issues/)

+#### Electromagnetic Interference

+Does your print randomly stop and the printer shows an error?
+Perhaps a temperature related error or a limit switch related error?
+First, use a multimeter to double check your wiring.
+If the wiring is fine but these errors still happen, then perhaps the wires for the switches or sensors might be put too close to the wires for a stepper motor.
+The stepper motors are driven with a very strong and constantly changing signal, this kind of signal generates a ton of electromagnetic radiation.
+This could cause crosstalk ([Wikipedia article click here](https://en.wikipedia.org/wiki/Crosstalk)) into other wires with weak signals, just like our sensors and switches.
+To fix this, simply move the wires for the sensors and switches away from the wires of the stepper motors.
+Other ways of fixing this is to use shielded cables, but that would get really expensive.